The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 Finally, the Brownian map, the Brownian plane and the hyperbolic Brownian plane are locally isometric in the following sense.

-\begin{prop} For any $\eps>0$ there is a $\delta>0$ such that it is possible to couple the Brownian map, the Brownian plane and the hyperbolic Brownian plane in such a way that their hulls of radius $\delta$ coincide with probability at least $1-\eps$. \end{prop}
+\begin{prop} For any $\eps>0$, there is a $\delta>0$ such that the following holds.
+It is possible to couple the Brownian map, the Brownian plane and the hyperbolic Brownian plane in such a way that their hulls of radius $\delta$ coincide with probability at least $1-\eps$. \end{prop}

 \begin{proof} The result for the Brownian map and the Brownian plane is Theorem 1 of \cite{CLGplane}, so we only need to prove it for $\p$ and $\hp$.
-Let $\delta>0$ and $A$ be a mesurable subset of the Gromov--Hausdorff--Prokhorov space.
+Let $\delta>0$, and let $A$ be a mesurable subset of the Gromov--Hausdorff--Prokhorov space.
 Then